 Nick Travieso — top pitching prospect in the Reds’ organization — took the time recently to answer some of my questions:

 1.)
 At what age did you first become interested in baseball?
 Who was your biggest baseball influence growing up?

 I actually played hockey before I started playing baseball.
 I started playing baseball when I was four.
 My parents got me into it because I would like to throw things around the house.
 My biggest influence growing up would have to be my dad, mainly because we worked every single day on fundamentals and just getting better all around.
 He played a huge role in my success throughout my childhood career up to now.

 2.)
 Who was your favorite baseball player growing up?
 Why?

 3.)
-You were drafted by the Mariners in the 3rd round of the 2012 draft.
+You were drafted by the Reds in the 1st round of the 2012 draft.
 What was that process like for you?
 Where were you when you first found out?
 Initial thoughts?

 6.)
 Talk a little bit about life on the road: What’s the most difficult aspect of it?
 What do you do to pass the time?

 The hardest thing about being on the road is probably the bus trips.
 They are brutal.
 The trips range anywhere from 4-12 hours, and it’s hard to do much but sleep.
 Our road trips usually leave either early mornings or late at night so we catch up on our sleep on the bus.
 Sometimes we’ll have some cards to play or some movies to watch, but other than that, a lot of us use it as rest time.